ryanOO22/Honda-Stock-Analysis/README.md

 # Honda-Stock-Analysis 1980-2024

 # Description
-  In this project, I perform an analysis of Honda stock data collected from 1980 to 2024.
-The main objective of the project is to perform basic Exploratory Data Analysis and in the process I uncover trends and make meaningful visualisations to represent the data.
-I will also perform correlation analysis and volatility analysis to identify patterns, trends, or anomalies in fluctuating data.
+  In this project, I conduct an analysis of Honda stock data spanning from 1980 to 2024.
+The primary objective is to perform exploratory data analysis (EDA) to uncover key trends and create meaningful visualizations that represent the data effectively.
+Additionally, I will carry out correlation and volatility analysis to identify patterns, trends, and potential anomalies in the fluctuating data, providing deeper insights into the stock’s behavior over time.

 # Key findings
   Some findings from the analysis were: